tinne26/edau/apps/README.md

-# EDAU Apps
+# edau applications

-A collection of apps and tools related to audio.
+A collection of applications and tools related to **edau** and audio manipulation and analysis in general.

 Loop point finder assistant:
 ```